 Get Close Without Clothes

-Much like the skin-to-skin contact mentioned above, indirect contact is a less likely, but still possible, way to contract an STD without having sex.
+Much like the skin-to-skin contact mentioned above, indirect contact is a less likely, but still possible, way to get an STD without having sex.
 Trichomoniasis can be spread by hand-to-genital contact or even hitch a ride to your genitals on an unwashed sex toy.

 Share Sheets (or Towels or Clothes)

 You aren’t likely to find viral infections present in your towels or sheets, but there could be other infections waiting in the fibers.
 The single-celled protozoan parasite called Trichomonas vaginalis causes trichomoniasis.
 This parasite loves damp fabrics and can hang out for almost an hour outside the body waiting for you.
 Crabs, or pubic lice, are creatures that can also stick around in your bedding or clothing.
-Read more about these creepy crawlies here.

 Get Some Color